wso2-attic/esb-connectors/gmailRest/gmailRest-connector/gmailRest-connector-1.0.0/org.wso2.carbon.connector/Readme.txt

 	- Scroll down and click on the link "Details" which is near the label "Last account activity: xx minutes ago"
 	- Click on "Sign out all other sessions"

+5. Make sure that the gmailRest connector is set as a module in esb-connectors parent pom.
+        	<module>gmailRest/gmailRest-connector/gmailRest-connector-1.0.0/org.wso2.carbon.connector</module>
-5. Navigate to "Gmail_Connector_Home" and run the following command.
+6. Navigate to "{GMAILREST_HOME}/gmailRest-connector/gmailRest-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       $ mvn clean install